turbot/steampipe-docs/docs/cloud/queries.md

   <tr>
     <td nowrap="true">Notifications</td>
     <td>Optionally send a summary notification to a Slack and/or Microsoft Teams webhook.
-We will send a summary of all the card values in the dashboard with a link back to the Snapshot.
+This will contain a link back to the Snapshot.
     </td>
   </tr>